 - Other Components

 Other components include the loading speed and the bounce rate.
 While both of them have only a little SEO value, they do enhance the user experience, thus leading to better page ranking.
-Since loading speed affects the bounce rate, it can force visitors to leave it takes too long to load.
+Since loading speed affects the bounce rate, it can force visitors to leave if it takes too long to load.

 Components Of Off-Page SEO